sf-wdi-22-23/modules-23/w10-mean/d3-homework.md

 1. Flip through the Google Developer's fundamentals guide <a href="https://developers.google.com/web/fundamentals/design-and-ui/?hl=en"   target="_blank">Design and UI</a> section.

-2. Read and the Google Developer's fundamentals guide on <a href="" target="_blank">Responsive Web Design basics</a>, including the four short articles listed under the Topics heading on that page.
+2. Read and the Google Developer's fundamentals guide on <a href="https://developers.google.com/web/fundamentals/design-and-ui/responsive/fundamentals/?hl=en" target="_blank">Responsive Web Design basics</a>, including the four short articles listed under the Topics heading on that page.

 	**How have we been making our websites responsive so far?**